yellowwithblue/focsngine/README.md

 Focsngine is a always free open-source game engine built on Python and C++
 1. No coding required!
 2. Use the easy to use control blocks setting to set controls and movement for your game.
-4. No price cuts and always free!
+4. No price cuts and always free licensed under the MIT License.
 5. Support's .blend models and realistic and normal 3D shaders.
 6. Support's coding with C++(C) and Python(C) and FocsCP.
 7. Add .blend animations or animate with the animation tool in Focsngine.